react-navigation/react-navigation.github.io/versioned_docs/version-5.x/configuring-links.md

 2. Enable URL integration in browser when using on Web
 3. Use [`<Link />`](link.md) or [`useLinkTo`](use-link-to.md) to navigate using links.

-To handle a links, we need to translate it to a valid navigation state and vice versa.
+To handle a link, we need to translate it to a valid navigation state and vice versa.
 For example, the path `/rooms/chat?user=jane` may be translated to a state object like this:

 ```js
 {